-Year 2016 appropriations (in total increasing 6.6% over 2014-15 actual spending).
-The Act also modifies the school funding formula to distribute new resources to districts with less capacity to raise revenues locally (see SCHOOLS AND MUNICIPALITIES - Schools) and freezes tuition and fees for two- and four year higher education institutions.
+The Act also modifies the certain components of the school funding formula to better distribute resources to districts with less capacity to raise revenues locally (see SCHOOLS AND MUNICIPALITIES - Schools) and limits increases in tuition and fees for two- and four year higher education institutions.

-The Executive Budget, the 2016-17 appropriations Act and separate appropriations acts for the biennium include all necessary debt service and lease rental payment appropriation authority related to State debt obligations.
+The Executive Budget, the 2018-19 biennial appropriations Act and separate appropriations acts for the biennium include all necessary debt service and lease rental payment appropriation authority related to State debt obligations.